Seven Self-Care Tips so You Can Enjoy the Holidays

 6. Moderate your expectations during the holidays.

-Yes, as mentioned above, healthy living includes moderating eating and drinking.
+Yes, as mentioned above, healthy living includes moderating your eating and drinking.
 However, also think about moderating your expectations of the season and yourself.
 Striving for perfection is exhausting!
 Instead, strive for “good enough” instead of stressing out to create the “perfect” holiday tree, meal, gift experience, etc.

 7. Connect with others.